davesmiths/imagefill/readme.md

 Advanced Options
 ----------------

+###Delay
-Delay: Change the window.resize event throttle from the default 200 ms to a setting of your choosing:
+Change the window.resize event throttle from the default 200 ms to a setting of your choosing:
 ```
 $(function() {
     $('.imagefill').imagefill({delay: 100});